7.2 - The evaluation process

 🌐 English versionarrow-up-right of this image.

-This first step of the evaluation aims to gather information concerning the evaluation itself for monitoring and traceability purposes.
+This first stage of the evaluation aims to gather information concerning the evaluation itself for monitoring and traceability purposes.

 More information and details on what is evaluated are available in the Guide for the evaluation of a Bilan Carbone®.